StoneFreeze112/Youtube-CLI-downloader/README.md

   - Good Quality (720p)
   - Fine Quality (480p)
 - Download audio in MP3 format automatically at the best quality.
+- Utilizes `aria2c` as an external downloader for faster downloads.
 - User-friendly prompts for easy interaction.

 ## Prerequisites